shackle-rs/shackle/docs/src/compilation/mir/mir.md

 # Compilation to MicroZinc

-Compilation of the MiniZinc AST to MicroZinc will involve transformation to a new AST for MicroZinc.
+Compilation of the MiniZinc THIR to MicroZinc will involve transformation to a new IR for MicroZinc.

-## Replacing operators by function calls

-Operators need to be replaced by calls.

 ## Decomposition of variable conditionals